Bleed

 Why do you need to add bleed?

-1. Once a job has been printed, the press sheets need to be folded, bound and trimmed.
-For each of these steps, there is a certain margin of error, due to:
+1. Once a job has been printed, the press sheets need to be folded, bound, and trimmed.
+For each of these finishing steps, there is a certain margin of error.
+Bleed makes it easier to avoid issues with:

 - mechanical limitations